startupbrk/startupbrk.github.io/_posts/2014-02-28-winterbrk-2014-results.md

 ### 1 Simral Chaudhary and Neha Sharma, Rs.
 10000 cash
 For their work on Artesania.
 Judges rewarded thier wholesome effort.

-### 2. Arpita Mathur, Astha Gupta, Deenbandhu Agarwal and Pooja Bandal, Rs.
+### 2. Arpita Mathur, Astha Gupta, Deenbandhu Agarwal and Pooja Bansal, Rs.
 2500 cash
 Loved the use of modern web application development techniques used in the creation of Flockers, a simple interest based discovery platform.

 ### 3. Saatvik Shah and Sanjay Thakur, Rs.
 2500 cash